illud/gojira/README.md

 |        |
 |        |-tasks --> This is and example package(Create your own packages)
 |            |
-|            |-tasks-controller.go --> This is and example controller file(Create your own controllers)
+|            |-tasks.controller.go --> This is and example controller file(Create your own controllers)
 |
 |-- domain
 |      |